Projects

 Remaking the Newsmakers

-In his ongoing doctoral project at the University of Helsinki, Andreas explores the Swedish media aid program to Vietnam and analyzes the journalist training programs.
+In my doctoral project at the University of Helsinki, I explore the Swedish foreign aid program for media development.

 Agent Orange

-Agent Orange is the herbicide that was used by the U.S. military during the Vietnam War.
-It is estimated that 4 million Vietnamese citizens were exposed to it – and as many as 3 million have suffered illnesses because of it.
-Still, over 40 years after the war ended children are being born with severe birth defects because of the herbicide.
+Agent Orange is the herbicide used by the U.S. military during the Vietnam War.
+It is estimated that 4 million Vietnamese citizens were exposed to it, and as many as 3 million have suffered illnesses as a result.
+Over 40 years after the war ended, children are still being born with severe birth defects caused by the herbicide.

-Andreas has traveled to various places in southern Vietnam since 2012 to meet the survivors and those who live with the consequences of wartime.
+Between 2012 and 2014, I traveled to various locations in southern Vietnam to meet with survivors and those living with the ongoing consequences of wartime exposure.

 Båtflyktingar till Gotland (in Swedish)